Compassionate and Skilled Pennsylvania Wrongful Death Lawyer

 A death in the family changes everything, from your emotional state to your daily activities to your household budget.
 If this tragedy was caused by the negligence of someone else, the at-fault party may be responsible for compensating your losses and easing your financial stresses.

 At the Law Offices of Jeffrey H. Penneys, I understand that the last thing that a grieving family wants to deal with is a legal battle.
-As a Philadelphia Wrongful Death Lawyer, my legal practice strives to help the surviving family members of a wrongful death incident in every way we can, while giving them space, time, and opportunity to grieve.
+As a Pennsylvania Wrongful Death Lawyer, my legal practice strives to help the surviving family members of a wrongful death incident in every way we can, while giving them space, time, and opportunity to grieve.
 We want to take the burden of your loved one’s wrongful death case off your back while still making it possible for you to collect the compensation you deserve under the law.

 Pennsylvania Wrongful Death Claim Damages